West Hindmarsh

 West Hindmarsh's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-West Hindmarsh residents have relatively positive health outcomes, according to health data.
+West Hindmarsh residents have relatively positive health outcomes, according to health data analysis by AreaSearch.

-AreaSearch's analysis shows mortality rates and health conditions are broadly in line with national benchmarks.
-The prevalence of common health conditions is quite low among the general population but higher than the nation's average among older, at-risk cohorts.
-Approximately 53% (~866 people) of West Hindmarsh residents have private health cover, slightly leading the average SA2 area.
-The most common medical conditions in the area are mental health issues and asthma, affecting 10.1 and 8.3% of residents respectively.
-A total of 70.6% of residents declare themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
+Mortality rates and health conditions are broadly in line with national benchmarks.
+The prevalence of common health conditions is quite low among the general population but higher than the national average among older, at-risk cohorts.
+Approximately 53% (~852 people) have private health cover, slightly above the SA2 area average.
+The most prevalent medical conditions are mental health issues (10.1%) and asthma (8.3%).
+About 70.6% of residents declare themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
 Working-age residents have low chronic condition prevalence.
-The area has 15.1% (245 people) of residents aged 65 and over, which is lower than the 19.3% in Greater Adelaide.
-However, this percentage ranks lower nationally compared to the broader population.
+The area has 15.5% (247 people) of residents aged 65 and over, lower than the 19.2% in Greater Adelaide but still ranks lower nationally than the broader population.

 Frequently Asked Questions - Health